Hashimoto’s Thyroiditis symptoms, lab tests, and why every woman should get tested! Plus, 5 natural ways to live well with Hashimoto’s!

 - Thyroxine-Binding Globulin (TBG) – Measures levels of the protein that transports thyroid hormone through the blood.

-- Antithyroglobulin antibody (ATA) – Often measured along with TPO, these antibodies can attack proteins involved in the production of thyroid hormones rendering them dysfunctional
+- Antithyroglobulin antibody (Tg Ab) – Often measured along with TPO, these antibodies can attack proteins involved in the production of thyroid hormones rendering them dysfunctional

-- Thyroid Peroxidase antibody (TPO) – Often measured along with ATA, these antibodies can attack proteins involved in the production of thyroid hormones rendering them dysfunctional
+- Thyroid Peroxidase antibody (TPO Ab) – Often measured along with ATA, these antibodies can attack proteins involved in the production of thyroid hormones rendering them dysfunctional

 A small percentage of individuals have Hashimoto’s but do not produce antibodies.
 In these or other cases where lab tests are inconclusive, a thyroid ultrasound may also be helpful to diagnose Hashimoto’s.
 (15)